 - Many products placed on the EU market are subject to the General Product Safety Directive 2001/95/EC.

 - Glassware import – glass items intended for contact with food (dishes, bottles, jars) must meet the requirements of Regulation (EC) No 1935/2004.
-Glassware which purpose is obvious does not have to bear the Wine Glass and Fork Mark.
+Glassware whose purpose is obvious does not have to bear the Wine Glass and Fork Mark.